Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 4.1 Functional suitability

 The Tech Radar should be able to provide and offer all functions that meet the stated objectives and goals.
 These functions must cover all specified tasks and objectives a user of the radar has (Functional completeness).
-All the functions must throw the expeced results (Functional correctness), and the functions must be able to accoplish the specified tasks and objectives (Functional appropriateness).
-All this should be accomplished by undesrtanding all potential user's needs and requirements.
+All the functions must throw the expected results (Functional correctness), and the functions must be able to accomplish the specified tasks and objectives (Functional appropriateness).
+All this should be accomplished by understanding all potential user's needs and requirements.

 ### 4.2 Reliability

-The Tech Radar should be avaliable 99% of the time with a 1% of down time tolerance.
+The Tech Radar should be available 99% of the time with a 1% of down time tolerance.
 (Subject to change)

 ### 4.3 Operability

-For users to have access to the tool, they must have a computer/tablet/smarthphone with internet connection and navigate to the Tech Radar on a compatible web brower (See section 4.6).
+- For users to have access to the tool, they must have a computer/tablet/smartphone with internet connection and navigate to the Tech Radar on a compatible web browser (See section 4.6).

- The user interface should be visualy pleasing and intuitive enough for any user to perform the desired task without confusion.
+- The user interface should be visually pleasing and intuitive enough for any user to perform the desired task without confusion.

 ### 4.4 Performance efficiency

 Any system function should take less than one second to perform its task, so it feels as responsive and fast as possible for users.
-The tool sohuld have a limited amount of resources (blips) to be on the radar at any given version, to not clutter the view and understanding of the radar and to not impact performance in a negative way.
+The tool should have a limited number of resources (blips) on the radar at any given version, to not clutter the view and understanding of the radar and to not impact performance in a negative way.
 (Subject to change)

-Since the tool is not expected to recieve a lot of trafic most of the time, the tool should perform seamlessly with as much as 20 simultanious connections.
+Since the tool is not expected to receive a lot of traffic most of the time, the tool should perform seamlessly with as much as 20 simultaneous connections.
 (Subject to change)

 ### 4.5 Security

-- The Tech Radar should not use any sensible information about Finaps internal opperations.
+- The Tech Radar should not contain any sensible information about Finaps internal operations.
-- To access the back-office funcionality users need to be authenticated as members of the Finaps Panel of Tech, and must be authorized to use the back-office platform.
+- To access the back-office functionality, users need to be authenticated as members of the Finaps Panel of Tech and must be authorized to use the back-office platform.
 - Data transactions and operations must guarantee data integrity.

 ### 4.6 Compatibility